hai-vr/Basis/Packages/HVRBasisAvatarComms/Scripts/Comms.md

 The value of `bytes[0]` corresponds to the index of the GUID that represents the component.

 The value of `bytes[1]` is the interpolation duration needed for this packet.
-- It is generally defined to be the number of seconds since the last packet was sent, multiplied by 60 (time is quantized in 60 parts).
+- It is generally defined to be the number of seconds since the last packet was sent, multiplied by 60 (a second is quantized in 60 parts).
 - It can be set to a different duration, or 0, in order to change the interpolation duration.
 - As a result of this formula, the maximum encoded interpolation duration would be 4.25 seconds.
 - The packet delivery guarantee is specified by the implementation.